FutureFeed: Research

-In 2013, Rocky De Nys and his team at JCU performed in vitro tests on 20 tropical macroalgae species using an artificial cow stomach.
+In 2013, Rocky De Nys and his team at JCU along with CSIRO performed in vitro tests on 30 tropical macroalgae species using an artificial cow stomach.
 Dried seaweed biomass was mixed in with low quality roughage and combined with rumen fluid.
 Temperature and pH were then maintained to accurately simulate the fermentation process that occurs within ruminant stomachs during digestion.
-The total volume and concentrations of produced gases were measured for each sample at 12 hour intervals over a 72 hour period.
+The total volume and concentrations of produced gases were measured for each sample at 12-hour intervals over a 72-hour period.
 All seaweed species were shown to reduce methane emissions in some capacity with a 50% average reduction, however this required dosages as much as 20% of dietary intake.
 This was problematic as the high concentrations required would most likely cause digestion issues for livestock by reducing the volume of volatile fatty acids.
 Asparagopsis taxiformis proved the most effective with a measured methane reduction of 98.9%.
 Dictyota was the second most effective seaweed with a measured methane reduction of 92%.
-The results of this experiment provided sufficient evidence for CSIRO to select Asparagopsis as the main ingredient of FutureFeed.
+The results of this experiment provided sufficient evidence for CSIRO to select Asparagopsis as the main ingredient in livestock feed.

+In 2014, a patent on a method for reducing total gas production and/or methane production in ruminants (such as sheep and cattle) was registered by CSIRO, MLA and JCU.

-De Nys and Kinley expanded upon this experiment in 2015 with the goal of finding an ideal dosage of Asparagopsis.
+De Nys and Kinley expanded upon the 2013 experiment in 2015 with the goal of finding an ideal dosage of Asparagopsis.
 The aim was to maximise methane reduction without compromising enteric health.
 Varying concentrations of Asparagopsis taxiformis were mixed with low quality Rhodes grass and examined using standardised in vitro culture methods.
 Five dosages were tested ranging from 0.5% to 10% of dietary composition.
 The optimum concentration was determined to be 2%, as it virtually eliminated methane production and reduced the volume of total gases produced by 30% without affecting fermentation efficiency.
 Dosages under 5% had no effect on volatile fatty acid concentrations, which is the primary source of energy resulting from digestion.

 In 2016, live tests were performed on sheep at the CSIRO Centre for Environment and Life Sciences in Floreat, Western Australia.
 29 merino-cross wethers were fed one of five dosage levels (0%, 0.5%, 1%, 2% or 3% dietary intake) and monitored over a 72-day feeding period.
 In dosages of 2%, methane emission reductions of up to 85% were recorded when compared to control sheep.
 The sheep given dosages of 0.5% recorded at least a 50% reduction in methane emissions.
 No evidence of microbial adaptation occurred over the 72 days of testing as methane was continually and consistently mitigated.
 Tissue examination showed no adverse effects on the overall health of the sheep.